adorsys/keycloak-ssi-deployment/Readme.md

 To set up Keycloak for Verifiable Credential Issuance, we use a script that utilizes the **Keycloak Config CLI** tool.
 This script imports the necessary configurations into a dedicated realm.

-### 1. **Check the `.env` File**
+### 1. **Check the Configuration**

-Before running the configuration script, ensure your `.env` file is set up correctly.
-This file contains important environment variables that connect the script to your Keycloak server.
+Before running the configuration script, ensure your configuration is set up correctly in `config/config.yaml`.
+This file defines the necessary values that connect the script to your Keycloak server.

 **Key variables to review:**